jsreport/docs/docs/pdf-utils.md

 ```

 ## Pdf sign
-You can use the extension to sign output pdf with the p12 certificates.
+You can use the extension to sign the output pdf with the p12 certificates.
 Note this is always disabled when you run from the studio.
 Use the download button from the run context menu to see the signed output.

 ### Sign using studio
 Open studio and upload p12 certificate as a new [asset](https://jsreport.net/learn/assets).
-For the testing purposes you can create your p12 certificate using openssl.
+For the testing purposes, you can create your p12 certificate using openssl.

 ```sh
 openssl genrsa -out myKey.pem